 1974 - The person with a walking stick raised in the air has always believed to have been John "Digger" Dickinson, an employee of ICI and friend of the local post lady Molly Porter and her husband.
 He is seen in the sketch walking from ICI Number 5 towards an old derelict allotment at the end of Lindel Lane, Preesall (1) where he grew cabbage.
 He is pictured standing approximately 20 meters away from young children who were hiding in ploughed potato furrows during their "August" 1974 summer holidays sometime between (15:00hrs and 17:00hrs).
-His complexion rapidly changed from one of white aghast in shock, to one of grey very serious in anger when he noticed the children.
+His complexion rapidly changed from one of white but mildly indifferent, to one of a blood drained face, waxen grey in anger when he noticed the children.
 The children ran rapidly away from the scene and he was never seen again.
 The probability of the children meeting the old man at that moment in time has weighed heavily on their minds.

-The allotment is also the site where approx. 3 - 4 small, "golden" brass cylindrical poison vials were discovered near a semi-derelict wooden cabin.
+The allotment is also the site where approx. 3 - 4 small, "golden" brass cylindrical "cvanide" poison vials were discovered near a semi-derelict wooden cabin.
 The cabin for some people was called "Lac Lara".
-(The brass vials were similar in shape and size to empty polished brass gun cartridge casings but with a small unscrewable brass cap.
-There were approximately 3-4 brass vials).
+(The brass vials were similar in shape and size to empty polished brass rifle cartridge casings but with a small unscrewable brass cap).
 The building on the horizon is Curwen Hill farm (Mount Tmolos) owned by the Taylor family.
-Preesall is a small village located in the North West of England and should not be confused with Mayerling, Alland, Austria.
+Preesall is a small village located in the North West of England and should not be mistaken for Mayerling, Alland, Austria.

 "Wieland der Schmied"